Version: 2022.3

 The Apple silicon Editor has the following limitations:

 • Download and install of Apple silicon Editor via the Unity Hub is only possible through Hub version 3.0 Beta 6 or later, with some limitations in 3.0 Beta 6.
-For more information, refer to the Hub release notes:
+For more information, refer to the Hub release notes.

-• If you’re using Hub 2.4.5 and wish to use the Apple silicon Editor: uninstall the Apple Intel version, download and run the standalone installer for Unity Editor (Apple silicon) from https://unity3d.com/unity/whats-new/2022.3.0, and locate it through the Hub.
+• If you’re using Hub 2.4.5 and want to use the Apple silicon Editor: uninstall the Apple Intel version, download and run the standalone installer for Unity Editor (Apple silicon) from https://unity3d.com/unity/whats-new/2022.3.0, and locate it through the Hub.

 • The native Apple silicon Editor doesn’t support the CPU lightmapperA tool in Unity that bakes lightmaps according to the arrangement of lights and geometry in your scene.
 More info